arnodelorme/wp15/usecase-2.1/README.md

 ## Output data

-The output data will consist of a `results.tsv` file that contains the averaged age, height and weight of the participants.
+The output data consist of a `results.tsv` file that contains the averaged age, height and weight of the participants.

+The `whitelist.txt` file contains a complete list of the output data that is to be shared.

 ```console
 mkdir output